Location: Tokyo, Japan

 Through a detailed analysis of the site and the context, what struck us most was the beautiful green nature of the site attached to ours.

-project, supposedly combining the two sites from a birds eye point of view and creating pleasant outdoor spaces on three different levels.
+project, supposedly combining the two sites from a bird’s eye point of view and creating pleasant outdoor spaces on three different levels.

-Every individual indoor space on every floor has its own private terrace space further emphasizing the relationship of inside to outside and the
+Every individual indoor space on every floor has its own private terrace space, further emphasizing the relationship of inside to outside and the

 hierarchy of spatial linkage.